nymtech/nym-metrics-server/README.md

 # directory-server

-A temporarily centralised PKI and presence server allowing us to get the other Nym node types running.
+A temporarily centralised PKI, presence and metrics server allowing us to get the other Nym node types running.